liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/index.md

 Each integration can configure where and how to look up files before running the commands that will read them.

-For more information, see [the ResourceAccessor API documentation](resource-accessor-api.md)
+For more information, see [the Configure File Access Guide](../integration-guides/configure-file-access.md)

 ## Lower Level Integration Points

 If the "command" level facade is too high-level for your needs, you can always drop down to use the lower-level objects instead.

-The complete API can be found at [https://javadocs.liquibase.com](https://javadocs.liquibase.com/liquibase-core/){:target="_blank"}
+The complete API can be found in the ["Code API" section](../../code/api/index.md).